Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 George Papadopoulos

 One of the more fringe figures on this list might be one of the more likely pardons.
-Papadopoulos, a foreign policy adviser on Trump’s campaign, pleaded guilty to lying to investigators early in the Russia probe and was sentenced to 14 days in prison.
+Papadopoulos, a former foreign policy adviser on Trump’s campaign, pleaded guilty to lying to investigators early in the Russia probe and was sentenced to 14 days in prison.
 Papadopoulos has already served his time, but a pardon would erase the felony from his record.

 Prosecutors said Papadopoulos never provided substantial assistance in the investigation, and he has spent the two years since his sentence devotedly backing Trump, even writing a book playing into Trump’s allegations of a grand conspiracy.